kenhuang1964/kenhuang1964/README.md

 <h3 align="center">$whoami I am a passionate AI enthusiast from California</h3>

 - 🔭 I’m currently working on **Multi-modal development and App Development**
-- 🍐 My current hobbies: Read, listen to podcasts, competitive programming
+- 🍐 My current hobbies: Read, listen to podcasts, and a lot of nerd stuff

      _____